Skip to main content

 Was there any community outreach about this project?

-How long will the construction take?
 Will there be any road closures or detours during project implementation?

 Will the project affect bus stop locations or parking?

-Will the Transit Signal Priority affect emergency vehicles?
+Will the transit signal priority affect emergency vehicles?

 How can I provide my comments about the project?